manvirag/tech_learning_tinkering/golang/hld/problems/distributed_message_queue/readme.md

    3. Batching ✅
    4. Push/Pull Method.✅
    5. Consumer Re-balancing [ ***Skipping*** ]
-   6. State storage, metadata storage and zookeeper.
+   6. State storage, metadata storage and zookeeper.✅
-   7. Replication and in-sync replica.
+   7. Replication and in-sync replica.✅
-   8. Data delivery semantics.
+   8. Data delivery semantics.✅

 #### Note we guarantee the order in partition level of a topic.